We can create more connection through play than endless conversation.

-PLAY IS A KIND OF CARE FOR ALL.
+PLAY IS HEALTH CARE FOR ALL:

 Two doctors took different paths but came to the same place: play—feeling playful—unlocks health and intelligence.
 Dr. Stuart Brown, founder of the National Institute for Play, discovered the power of play by studying mass murder.
-Dr. Mary-Elizabeth Harmon, founder of Village Company 360, honed in on play while on a quest to recover from a career / health crisis.
+Dr. Mary-Elizabeth Harmon, founder of Village Company 360, honed in on play while on a quest to recover from a health crisis.

 But what is play to begin with?

-“Play is state of mind that one has when absorbed in an activity that provides enjoyment and a suspension of sense of time.
+“Play is the state of mind that one has when absorbed in an activity that provides enjoyment and a suspension of sense of time.
 And play is self-motivated so you want to do it again and again.”

 —Dr. Brown in his book Play: How it Shapes the Brain, Opens the Imagination, and Invigorates the Soul.